Sunday, September 30, 2018

 Image credits:

-During his stay from October 1306 to March 1307 at North West England's Lanercost Priory, Edward I was urged by the priory's treasurer to recover cups removed from Westminster Abbey's refectory by Richard Puddlicott in 1302; Lanercost Priory, northern Cumbria, North West England; Shermozle at English Wikipedia, CC BY SA 3.0, via Wikimedia Commons @ https://commons.wikimedia.org/wiki/File:Lanercost_Priory_1.jpg
+During his stay from October 1306 to March 1307 at North West England's Lanercost Priory, Edward I was urged by the priory's treasurer to recover cups removed from Westminster Abbey's refectory by Richard Puddlicott in 1302; Lanercost Priory, northern Cumbria, North West England; Shermozle at English Wikipedia, CC BY SA 3.0 Unported, via Wikimedia Commons @ https://commons.wikimedia.org/wiki/File:Lanercost_Priory_1.jpg

-The coronation spoon of Edward I's father, Henry III, is the only crown jewel that survives from the time of the 1303 Westminster Abbey Royal Treasury raid; G. Younghusband and C. Davenport's The Crown Jewels of England (1919), page 50: Public Domain via Wikimedia Commons @ https://commons.wikimedia.org/wiki/File:Coronation_Spoon.png
+The coronation spoon of Edward I's father, Henry III, is the only crown jewel that survives from the time of the 1303 Westminster Abbey Royal Treasury raid; G. Younghusband and C. Davenport's The Crown Jewels of England (1919), page 50: Public Domain, via Wikimedia Commons @ https://commons.wikimedia.org/wiki/File:Coronation_Spoon.png

 For further information: